mmistakes/so-simple-theme/README.md

 The base hostname and protocol for your site.
 If you're hosting with GitHub Pages this will be something like `url: "https://github.io.mmistakes"` or `url: "https://your-site.com"` if you have a custom domain name.

-GitHub Pages now [forces `https://` for new sites](https://help.github.com/articles/securing-your-github-pages-site-with-https/) so be mindful of that when setting your URL to avoid mixed-content warnings.
+GitHub Pages now [forces `https://` for new sites](https://help.github.com/articles/securing-your-github-pages-site-with-https/), so be mindful of that when setting your URL to avoid mixed-content warnings.

 **Note:** Jekyll overrides the value of `url` with `http://localhost:4000` when running `jekyll serve` locally in development.
 If you want to avoid this behavior set `JEKYLL_ENV=production` to [force the environment](http://jekyllrb.com/docs/configuration/#specifying-a-jekyll-environment-at-build-time) to production.

 ### Site Base URL

 This option causes all kinds of confusion in the Jekyll community.
-If you're not hosting your site as a GitHub Pages Project or in a subfolder (e.g., `/blog`), then don't mess with it.
+If you're not hosting your site as a [GitHub Project Page](https://help.github.com/articles/user-organization-and-project-pages/) or in a subfolder (e.g., `/blog`), then don't mess with it.

 In the case of the **So Simple** demo site it's hosted on GitHub at <https://mmistakes.github.io/so-simple-theme>.
 To correctly set this base path I'd use `url: "https://mmistakes.github.io"` and `baseurl: "/so-simple-theme"`.